 Of course, measuring what is and isn’t working will also be crucial at this stage.
 Repurposing content that hasn’t met the original objectives simply won’t deliver the results you and the company want to see.
 It’s important, then, to have clear metrics defined from the beginning to enable you and the team to analyse how well certain activity and content is working.
 What these metrics consist of will depend on the objectives, but it’s important to point out that measuring PR doesn’t have to be costly.
 There are so many tools already at your disposal that it’s worthwhile turning to these often-free resources first.
 For example, your website’s Google Analytics will be able to demonstrate where web traffic is coming from and if there’s been a spike in interest following a particular phase of press or social media activity.

-What lies ahead in 2019 might be uncertain, but with the right attitude and communications strategy in place, recruitment agencies can position their firm for the best possible success.
+What lies ahead over the next year might be uncertain, but with the right attitude and communications strategy in place, recruitment agencies can position their firm for the best possible success.
 If, however, the above sounds like a lot of complex work (trust me, it can be at times!) why not contact us today to see how our team of copywriting, media relations and social media experts can help you.